Tawfik-Melad/music-room/README.md

 #### 🔥 Frontend
 - ReactJS + Vite for a lightning-fast frontend.
-- Socket.IO Client for seamless real-time updates.
+- WebSocket Client for seamless real-time updates.
 - Bootstrap for a sleek, responsive design (no Tailwind).
 - Custom notification system for real-time alerts.